Tojan-Naiem/Advance-course-projects/README.md

-This files is my projects when i take Advanced course in my university Advanced programming is a course come after OOP course , it's about how to built GUI using Swing
+These files are from my projects during the Advanced course I took at my university.

+Advanced programming is a course that comes after the OOP course, focusing on how to build GUIs using Swing.